 Our intention is to have runners off the course by 4:00 PM.
 That allows 8 hours to finish the course (about 15:30 min/mile).
 Cutoffs will be enforced beginning at aid station #2 at mile 11.2.
 Exact cutoff times will be posted on the website.

 Entry Fee for the rescheduled race on Oct 28 is $40, which will include no T-Shirt or other swag.
 Deadline for the late registration opportunity is Oct 21.
 Original entry fee was $70.
 Field limited to 200 and entry may close at any time if the field limit is reached or for other reasons at discretion of the race directors.

 No entry refunds are available.
 No entry transfers and no entry carry-forwards to next year.

 If race is cancelled due to fire or other circumstances beyond our control, entry fees will be refunded to the extent they were not already used for race expenses.
 As the race was rescheduled just 3 days prior to its scheduled date,all funds had been extended, so no refunds are available.

 No refunds will be available or special treatment for the 2018 event wil be offered to runners registering in Oct and needing to withdraw.

 Awards go to open male and female overall winner and top male and female in each age group.
 Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group that the open winner comes from.

-Lunch and showers are provided from Noon until 3 PM at St Benedicts Lodge, located on the river about 5 miles from the finish line.
+Lunch and showers have previously been provided at St Benedicts Lodge, located on the river about 5 miles from the finish line.
 That will not be available for the rescheduled event, although we are looking at other options for lunch.